ACCLA Logo

 JANUARY 2006

 The meeting will be the annual Installation-Cum-Banquet.
 Please see mine of the last instant for the list of who is bringing what.
 Again, it is requested that if you are not on the list but planning to come, please let the undersigned know what you are planning to bring.
+Michael Connor will hold forth with a short presentation on how to make coins look good in Powerpoint.

 President: Bob Effler

-Vice-President: Roger Burry
+Vice President: Roger Burry

 Secretary: David Stepsay